3 Smart Occupational Areas for Beginning a Career in Education

 English is increasingly becoming the preferred language for conducting business around the world.
 Fuelled in large part by the demands of international companies, major countries like China, Brazil, and South Korea have placed a big emphasis on training more of their citizens to become fluent in English.
 As a result, the demand for people who can teach English as a second language (ESL) overseas is huge.

-**** Canadian Council on Social Development, website last visited on October 24, 2016.
+4 Canadian Council on Social Development, Community Resources, website last visited on November 20, 2019.